Privacy Policy

 • Prevent automated individual decision making and profiling (in certain circumstances)

-For further information on these rights please contact us (see “Your SH&P Contact” below) or the UK Information Commissioner’s Office (ICO) website where you will find guidance on the GDPR both generally and on “Your Rights” under the regulations in particular.
+For further information on these rights please contact us (see “Your SH&P Contact” below) or refer to the UK Information Commissioner’s Office (ICO) website.

 Should you wish to exercise any of the rights referred to above please contact us (see “Your SH&P Contact” below)